We, ScreenSkills, (we/us/our), are committed to protecting and respecting your privacy.

-- Information we receive from other sources – If you give us permission, we may also retrieve information from your LinkedIn, Google, Facebook or Twitter accounts when you register on the ScreenSkills website.
+- Information we receive from other sources – If you give us permission, we may also embed video feeds from your YouTube or Vimeo accounts when you register on the ScreenSkills website.
 Some or all of this information may be publicly visible and may be displayed in search engine results.

 - Information provided to us when you communicate with us for any reason, whether via email, letter, through the ScreenSkills website or via our helpline.

 - Immersive Experience on the Oculus store – ScreenSkills does not collect or process any data from this experience.

 Personal data collected by ScreenSkills, through our website or otherwise, is often limited to contact details and some basic information about your area of work and employment status, but may include other information necessary to provide a particular service you have requested.
 For example, if you are applying for a service for which government funding is available, you may need to answer certain additional questions, such as your age and your current education and employment status, in order for us to evaluate whether you are eligible for that funding.

 When setting up your basic ScreenSkills profile, you will be asked for additional information that helps us evaluate the people we are reaching and supporting.
 This information is optional for you to give, and the reasons we collect each type of data are given on the form.
 If you are applying for particular services, you may need to update this personal information (if you haven’t already) to allow us to evaluate your eligibility.